 Table of Contents

-Internal links on law firm websites are the links that usher website visitors from one page to another, within the same domain.
+Internal links for law firm websites are the links that usher website visitors from one page to another, within the same domain.
 Internal links allow website guests to move from the home page to the FAQ page, to a website article and back again.
 Internal links keep individuals within the website, while external links transport a visitor from one website to another.
 Internal links allow visitors easy travel from page to page, but these links also add structure and cohesion to a law firm website, and confirm a website’s value to search engines.
 Adding internal links to a website is one of the best kept marketing secrets, and it can make a big difference.
 One of the best ways to enhance a law firm’s online visibility and overall quality is to include more internal links.

 Internal links on law firm websites are important elements for many reasons, and the best thing about them is that the website owner has total control over them.
 Internal links help users, search engines and your entire website structure.
 They allow readers to navigate their way around, increasing the probability that they will find useful information and stay longer.
 Internal links boost older content into focus and establishes a stronger website structure that connects and gives cohesion to your entire site.
 Specifically, internal links on law firm websites are beneficial in the following ways: